 Transfer to a mixing bowl and add nut meal (or oat flour) and mix again until a loose dough is formed that's firm enough to be handled.
 Taste and adjust seasonings as needed.
 I added a touch more salt.

-Draw an “x” in the dough to form 4 sections, then use your hands to form into 4 large patties roughly 1/2-inch thick.
+Draw an “x” in the dough to form 4 sections (as original recipe is written // adjust if altering batch size), then use your hands to form into 4 large patties (amount as original recipe is written // adjust if altering batch size) roughly 1/2-inch thick.

 Place on a foil-lined baking sheet and refrigerate or freeze for 15 minutes to firm up.
 Preheat oven to 375 degrees F (in the meantime.